lukebrc/KeyInfrastructure/.ai/prd.md

 - The method of storing private keys and certificates by the user.
 - The transfer of temporary passwords from the administrator to the user.
 - Communication between the client and the administrator.
-- The situation where a user forgets their password or PIN.
+- The situation where a user forgets their password

 ## System design decisions

 1.  **User Registration:** Users will register via a simple form with a username and password.
 Email verification will not be implemented for the MVP.
-2.  **PIN Management:** A PIN of at least 8 characters will be set by the user only during the registration phase.
+2.  **Password Management:** A password of at least 8 characters will be set by the user only during the registration phase.
 It will be used to password-protect the downloaded PKCS#12 file.
-3.  **Key Storage & Security:** Private keys will be backed up on the server, encrypted with the user's PIN.
-The risk of a user brute-forcing the downloaded file is accepted, and no server-side lockout mechanism for PIN attempts will be implemented.
+3.  **Key Storage & Security:** Private keys will be backed up on the server, encrypted with the user's password.
+The risk of a user brute-forcing the downloaded file is accepted, and no server-side lockout mechanism for password attempts will be implemented.
 4.  **Administrator Role:** A single administrator role will exist.
 Admins are created by adding them directly to the database.
 They are responsible for manually filling in the Distinguished Name (DN) for each new certificate.
 5.  **Certificate Configuration:** Administrators can set the certificate validity period and choose a hash algorithm from SHA-256, SHA-384, or SHA-512.
 The key algorithm is hardcoded.
 6.  **Certificate Lifecycle:** Renewal is initiated by the user.
 An eye-catching banner will notify logged-in users of pending or actual certificate expiration.
 The consequences of an expired certificate are outside the scope of this project.